Mass and Weight

 Following the 23rd General Conference on Weights and Measures (CGPM) in 2007, the International Committee for Weights and Measures (CIPM) was tasked with investigating the use of natural constants as the basis for all units of measure, rather than the artefacts that were then in use.
 Consequently, by 2018 six of the seven base units in the International System of Units had been redefined.
 The one exception was the kilogram.
 Following the 26th CGPM, it was agreed that the kilogram would be redefined in terms of three fundamental constants, namely the speed of light c, the Planck constant h, and the resonant frequency of the caesium atom ΔνCs .

-Defining the kilogram in terms of these three constants had been a theoretical possibility for many years, since we know courtesy of courtesy of Albert Einstein, that energy and matter are related.
+Defining the kilogram in terms of these three constants had been a theoretical possibility for many years, since we know courtesy of Albert Einstein, that energy and matter are related.
 The Planck constant can be used in the definition because it relates the energy in one quantum (photon) of electromagnetic radiation to the frequency of that radiation.
 Essentially, a photon's energy is equal to its frequency multiplied by the Planck constant.
 The problem was that, until very recently, the value of the Planck constant could not been determined accurately enough for it to be used to define the kilogram.
 That has now changed, and the Planck constant has become one of the the seven defining constants used by the International System of Units (SI), with a fixed value of h = 6.626 070 15 × 10−34 J s.